Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 Step 3: Configure Market-Specific Templates

-- Override the template for this specific market: For UK market, select "Shopify public GBP" template
+- Override the template for each market:

-Step 4: Configure Price Calculation for Cart Addition
+Step 4: Configure Price Calculation for Cart

-- Go to the Mimeeq app in your Shopify admin panel
+- Go to the Mimeeq app in your Shopify admin

 Step 5: Align Exchange Rates

-- In Mimeeq, navigate to Settings → Pricing → Exchange Rates:
+- In Mimeeq, navigate to Settings → Pricing → Exchange Rates

 - Enter the same exchange rates you configured in Shopify